JAlcocerT/RPi/_posts/2023-10-20-rpi-iot-dht1122-mongo.md

     time.sleep(3)
 ```

-> It is ready to detect the mongoDB configuration from our [Docker-Compose stack](https://github.com/JAlcocerT/RPi/blob/main/Z_IoT/).
+> It is ready to detect the mongoDB configuration from our [Docker-Compose stack](https://github.com/JAlcocerT/RPi/blob/main/Z_IoT/DHT-to-MongoDB/Python2MongoDB-Stack.yml).
 As well as the type of sensor that we are using DHT11 or DHT22.
 {: .prompt-info }

-#### Building the container
+#### How ro Build the DHT to Mongo Image

 Let's put that code inside a Docker container, so that the dependencies will be covered forever.